CalebEverett/arloader/README.md

     },
 ```

-If you are creating your NFTs with the [Metaplex Candy Machine](https://docs.metaplex.com/create-candy/introduction), you can create a json file with links it that you can copy and paste into your candy machine config by running the command below. `<GLOB>` can match your either your asset or metadata files.
+If you are creating your NFTs with the [Metaplex Candy Machine](https://docs.metaplex.com/create-candy/introduction), you can create a json file with links it that you can copy and paste into your candy machine config by running the command below. `<FILE_PATHS>` can match your either your asset or metadata files.

 ```
-arloader write-metaplex-items <GLOB> --manifest-path <MANIFEST_PATH>
+arloader write-metaplex-items <FILE_PATHS> --manifest-path <MANIFEST_PATH>
 ```

 This will write a file named `metaplex_items_<MANIFIEST_ID>.json` to the same directory as `<MANIFEST_PATH>`.
 As with updating metadata files, Arloader defaults to using the id based link, `https://arweave.net/<BUNDLE_ITEM_ID>`, but